software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `autoCapitalize` - Controls whether the text is automatically auto-capitalized as it is entered by the user.
 Can be one of these: `none`, `words`, `sentences`, `characters`.
 Defaults to `sentences`.
 - `barTintColor` - The search field background color.
 By default bar tint color is translucent.
+- `cancelButtonText` - The text to be used instead of default `Cancel` button text.
 - `hideNavigationBar` - Boolean indicating whether to hide the navigation bar during searching.
 Defaults to `true`.
 - `hideWhenScrolling` - Boolean indicating whether to hide the search bar when scrolling.
 Defaults to `true`.
 - `obscureBackground` - Boolean indicating whether to obscure the underlying content with semi-transparent overlay.
 Defaults to `true`.